jigpu/linuxwacom-wiki-archive/wiki/Tablet_Configuration.md

 distribution's equivalent) and click on Add and for the command write "sh /home/yourusername/bin/.xsetwacom.sh" (without the quotes).

+#### Script Survival after a Hotplug

+Just as the runtime xsetwacom commands do not survive a restart of the current session they will not apply after a hotplug event either.
+You could simply rerun the script after the hotplug or you can use another solution such as [Wdaemon](/wiki/Wdaemon "wikilink").
+The wdaemon tar is available on the [Downloads](/wiki/Downloads "wikilink") page.

 ### Profiles

 A *Profile* contains the settings you prefer for an individual program